 Give Every Employee A Voice

-Constant conversation, knowledge sharing, and brainstorming help to put your teams’ expertise to use, gaining new perspectives, and generating solutions you may not think of on your own.
+Constant conversation, brainstorming, and encouraging knowledge sharing in the workplace help to put your teams’ expertise to use, gaining new perspectives, and generating solutions you may not think of on your own.
 If sharing an idea is making people nervous, it might be easier for them to build off of other ideas.
 Giving everyone an opportunity to take one idea and speak up, may turn a good idea into a great one.

 By giving your team the tools they need to share their knowledge, they become incredibly empowered.
 And as a result, your company will have a bank of knowledge that is created and curated internally rather than coming from outside the organization.
 Creating a culture in which your employees feel comfortable and confident to share what they know and what they want to know, as knowledge providers and knowledge seekers will help keep your organization agile, competitive, and successful.